 - Implant and injectable: These work like the ring and the patch (despite not containing estrogens), by preventing ovulation, thickening cervical mucus, and preventing the thickening of the uterine lining.
 (The only implant approved for US use currently is Nexplanon, and the best-known injectable is Depo-Provera.)

-- Hormonal IUD: The progestin in hormonal IUDs primarily thickens the cervical mucus, making it near impossible for sperm to get through, and secondarily, prevent the thickening of the uterine lining.
+- Hormonal IUD: The progestin in hormonal IUDs primarily thickens the cervical mucus, making it near impossible for sperm to get through, and secondarily, prevents the thickening of the uterine lining.
 The extent to which hormonal IUDs block ovulation depends on the hormone dose but overall, ovulation stops in just a small percentage of cases.
 (Also: All hormonal IUDs are considered “low dose,” but Kyleena and Skyla are considered *very* low dose relative to Mirena and Liletta, which have a longer uterine shelf life.)

 - Copper intrauterine device (IUD): The copper ions released into the uterus by the copper IUD have a powerful sperm-neutralizing effect.
 Ovulation is not impacted by copper IUD use.
 (The only copper IUD approved for use in the US is Paragard.)